POINTS OF PASSION

 The new facilities incorporate my vision for a “University” approach to training

 In 2023, we opened the newest SIMCOM flight training center near Orlando, Florida.
-A Directional Aviation company, SIMCOM provides cutting-edge simulator training to pilots and maintenance technicians.
+SIMCOM provides cutting-edge simulator training to pilots and maintenance technicians.
 The new facilities incorporate my vision for a “University” approach to training, where it is provided in a campus environment.
 Rather than adopting the traditional floor plan of stuffy, windowless classrooms and dark simulator bays, we incorporated walls of modern, geometric windows that create a more open, spacious look and feel.
 Simulators for various aircraft types are collocated with dedicated, collaborative classrooms to create a center of excellence in training.

 My father got me hooked on aviation